sbslee/pypgx/README.rst

-This is undoubtedly annoying, but absolutely necessary for portability reasons because PyPGx has been growing exponentially in file size due to the increasing number of genes supported and their CNV complexity, to the point where it now exceeds upload size limit for PyPI (100 Mb).
+This is undoubtedly annoying, but absolutely necessary for portability reasons because PyPGx has been growing exponentially in file size due to the increasing number of genes supported and their variation complexity, to the point where it now exceeds upload size limit for PyPI (100 Mb).
 After removal of those files, the size of PyPGx has reduced from >100 Mb to <1 Mb.

 Structural variation detection
 ==============================